JulienPeloton/s4cmb/examples/README.rst

-This folder contains example scripts to run basic and advanced App.
+This folder contains example scripts to run basic and advanced Apps.

 test
 ===============